JackBlake-zkq/practical-certified-defense-against-data-poisoning/README.md

 See `benchmark.py` for results on MNIST with k=1200, d=1, same training as previous work.

-Logit Median gets poor certified accuracies, and poor accuracy under distillation.

-Softmax Median establishes a new state of the art, so long as the proof is correct.
+While Logit Median gets poor certified accuracies, and poor accuracy under distillation, **Softmax Median establishes a new state of the art**.
 It achieves higher certified accuracies for all attack sizes, and has good accuracy under distillation.